-81A.(1) The Municipal Planning Approval Authority may cancel an approval issued in terms of Section 42(3)(a) and (b), should the applicant breach or fail to comply with the record of decision, which may include conditions of establishment.

-(2) Prior to cancellation of the approval, the Municipal Planning Enforcement Officer shall issue a notice to comply as provided for in Schedule 7 of this By-law, and shall inform the owner to rectify any non-compliance within a set period of time.

-(3) The decision to cancel an approval is final, and shall not be subject to any appeal process.
+- 81A.(1) The Municipal Planning Approval Authority may cancel an approval issued in terms of Section 42(3)(a) and (b), should the applicant breach or fail to comply with the conditions of approval or conditions of establishment. - (2) Prior to cancellation of the approval, the Municipality shall issue a notice to comply as provided for in Schedule 7 of this By-law, and shall inform the owner to rectify any non-compliance within a set period of time. - (3) The decision to cancel an approval is final, and shall not be subject to any appeal process.